-Offices may look neat on the outside but they have cabinets that hide reports, lists, magazines and sometimes old newspapers.
-Most of those papers were placed in there for three possible causes:
+Offices may look neat on the outside but they have cabinets that hide reports, lists, magazines, and sometimes old newspapers.
+Most of those papers were placed there for three possible causes:

 - Someone printed them to comply an old company policy nobody dared to update even when those lists were no longer needed.

 - Someone placed those files there to keep reports that had already been reviewed and discussed.

 - Someone transferred those files to the cabinets to free their workplace from reports or lists they’re no longer interested in.